rtodea/b2r/README.md

 Leaving aside a similar analysis to [_Is it worth the time_](https://xkcd.com/1205/) we would like to automate the transition process.

-## Requirements

-Input:

-1. credentials for the Blue app
-1. credentials for the Red app
-1. interval (start and end date)

-Output:

-1. timesheets created in Red app

 ## Breakdown

 ### Blue app